Central American Wood Turtle, Guatemalan Wood Turtle, Mexican Wood Turtle, Painted Wood Turtle Scientific Name: Rhinoclemmys pulcherrima incisa

 Found on land, although they are never far from water

-Honduran Wood Turtle Foods
+What do Honduran Wood Turtle turtles eat?

-Honduran Wood Turtle Behavior
+Honduran Wood Turtle behavior and personality

 The instant favorite of many people that have obtained them, Honduran Wood Turtles are pretty and fairly hardy.
 These animals are not too demanding and can be very rewarding pets when properly maintained.
 In the wild, Honduran Wood Turtles are often found on land, although they are never far from water.
 They will appreciate a captive environment with lots of hiding places and often burrow into loose substrates.
 Honduran Wood Turtles can swim, though they do not remain in water all the time.
 Many adjust quickly to captivity and can make rewarding pets.
 It has been reported that they not get along very well with other species of turtles especially the males, which can get aggressive.

 The Honduran Wood Turtle is often called the Mexican Wood Turtle.
 This can be confusing, for a different subspecies of this type of turtle is also known as the Mexican Wood Turtle.
 Honduran Wood Turtles are native to Central America and to parts of South America.
 They are also called Guatemalan Wood Turtles.